Fun Spots to Stand Up Paddle Board in Idaho

 Being headquartered next door in Utah and having our early roots in Idaho, we know a thing or two about the best places to SUP in the “Gem State”.

-Designed specifically for paddle boarders and kayaks, this 55-acre park is quite remarkable as it was constructed with waterways that form a path in between the Simplot ponds and nearby Quinn's Pond.
+Designed specifically for paddle boards and kayaks, this 55-acre park is quite remarkable as it was constructed with waterways that form a path in between the Simplot ponds and nearby Quinn's Pond.
+The pond offers some great flat water paddling as well as SUP yoga.
+The pond is a great spot for beginner paddlers.

-Not only is Quinn's Pond home to Boise's oldest paddling shop and Glide’s first dealer Idaho River Sports, but it’s also the venue for many events and hosts the Boise Whitewater Park which allows aspiring SUP surfers to surf perpetual man-made waves.
+Not only is Quinn's Pond home to Boise's oldest paddling shop and Glide’s first dealer of SUP boards - Idaho River Sports - but it’s also the venue for many events and hosts the Boise Whitewater Park which allows aspiring SUP surfing enthusiasts to catch waves on the perpetual river wave the city of Boise has created.

 Referred to as the “Niagara of the West” the iconic Shoshone Falls stands at a majestic 212 feet tall.
 Located in south central Idaho on the Snake River in Twin Falls, most people are only able to view the falls from the top, where there is a scenic overlook and a picnic area.

-For hardy SUP enthusiasts the view is far more spectacular from the bottom!
-The trip itself is roughly 3.5 miles each way and even though you are on the Snake River the lack of current makes it more like a lake paddle.
+For hardy paddle board enthusiasts the view is far more spectacular from the bottom!
+The trip itself is roughly 3.5 miles each way and even though you are on the Snake River the lack of current makes it more like an alpine lake paddle.

-The River Ranger will require you to have a PFD, whistle and an “Idaho invasive sticker” fixed to your board.
-Along the route, you will pass Pillar Falls which are almost as beautiful as Shoshone.
+The River Ranger will require you to have a PFD, whistle and an “Idaho invasive sticker” fixed to your paddle board.
+Along the route, you will paddle board past Pillar Falls which are almost as beautiful as Shoshone.

 The lake itself is relatively small but the odds are that you won’t be sharing it with many others.
 The most striking features at Bloomington Lake are the sheer north facing cliffs which are the steepest in the Idaho portion of the Bear River Range.